 live animals and animal products, plant products, chemical

-periodicals, and paper consumed in the printing of such
+books, newspapers, periodicals, and paper consumed in the

 There are reduced rates of ISS which vary from one

-from ISS, for example exports of services, amounts
+for example exports of services, amounts intermediated in

-intermediated in the bonds and securities market, the
+the bonds and securities market, bank deposits, the capital,

 Reduced rates of 0.65 percent PIS and 3 percent COFINS

-regime there is no recognition of any tax credits
+noncumulative regime there is no recognition of any tax

-under the cumulative regime.
-Certain supplies are exempt
+credits under the cumulative regime.
+Certain supplies are

-from PIS and COFINS, for example the exportation of goods,
+exempt from PIS and COFINS, for example the exportation of

 currency, sales of products to a commercial export company